easystats/performance/tests/testthat/_snaps/check_dag.md

       Identification of direct and total effects

       Model is correctly specified.
-      No adjustment needed to estimate the direct and total effect of `wt` on `mpg`.
+      All minimal sufficient adjustments to estimate the direct and total effect were done.

 # check_dag, multiple adjustment sets